nginxinc/nginx-azure-workshops/ca-notes/N4A-feedback.md

 ## Nginx Azure Monitor - can't used Saved Dashboards.

 If you create and save a dashboard, it does not work.
+Looks like you have Share a Dashboard.

 I can see the name in the list, but Azure Monitor does not let me "load it and use it".
 It starts with a new, blank dashboard instead.
 If you refresh the browser page, all customizations are lost and you start at the beginning.